 - Balance gambling with other activities you enjoy.

-If you are concerned about yourself or a friend, consider the following resources:
+If you are concerned about yourself or a friend, consider the following free and confidential resources: